Look Up Free Martin County Public Records on Anyone

 The Records Unit is the main repository of records for the Martin County Sheriff’s Office.13 This is very important information for those who wish to check public records and run proper background checks.

 This unit can help citizens conduct both Level 1 and Level 2 background checks (meaning name-based or requiring fingerprinting, respectively).
-They assist the population in person (by appointment only), and can be reached using the following information:
+They assist the population in person (by appointment only) and can be reached using the following information:

 Martin County Sheriff Records Unit